KlapkovGV/natural-language-processing/w1.intro/readme.md

 The Parser is the core component that analyzes the syntax (word order and grammar) of a sentence.
 It converts a flat string of words into a hierarchical Parse Tree.

-Most parser are based on Noam Chomsky's theories.
+Most parsers are based on Noam Chomsky's theories.
 He proposed that language is built from recursive phrase structures.
 In English linguistics, we break a sentence down into two primary branches:

 1. Noun Phrase (NP): the subject or the doer
 2. Verb Phrase (VP): the action and its objects